 The State Technical Assistance Team (STAT), part of Idaho’s Every Student Succeeds Act plan, serves as a clearinghouse to align, oversee, and support the implementation of improvement plans for schools identified as in need of comprehensive or targeted support.
 Having helped ISDE establish and facilitate STAT in 2017–18, NWCC is now working with the agency to measure the team’s effectiveness and identify areas of improvement by creating an internal formative evaluation process.

-American Indian/Alaska Native Students
+Serving American Indian and Alaska Native Students

-Rural Innovation and Student Engagement
+Collaborating for Rural Innovation and Student Engagement